Lab 4: Recursion and Tree Recursion

 return n * factorial(n - 1)

-We know by its definition that 0!
+We know by its definition that 0! is 1.
+So we choose n = 0 as our

 base case.
 The recursive step also follows from the definition of

-factorial, i.e. n! = n * (n-1)!
+factorial, i.e. n! = n * (n-1)!.

 The next few questions in lab will have you writing recursive functions.
 Here are some general tips: